loicrouillermonay/BSA2021_Google/README.md

 A big lesson learned during this phase was that we could not make our docker container run on any clouds.
 This was due to the usage of the new macOS with Apple M1 chips.
 The Docker container architecture was in arm64, and it was not supported on Azure, and Google Cloud Run instances.
 It sounds simple, but it took a long time to understand because the error and message logs did not targeted this problem effectively.
 A different PC was then used to create a docker container and get around this problem.

 ## 5. Synthesis of the work done on Milestone 3

 A folder named aicrowd has been created where all the models have been adapted for the competition.
 There, the results of the submissions are gathered, as well as the notebooks used to prepare the data and train the models.

 ### 5.1 CamemBERT on AIcrowd

 There is not enough data to effectively train this model in the aicrowd competition.
 However, after multiple attempts, we noticed that the results were better when we had a smaller batch size, and no text processing at all.

 ### 5.2 Cognates + Features Extraction + Pycaret

 All sentences have been translated into English using the Google Translate API.
-Then, multiple algorithms of distance calculation between the difference of string were applied to the whole sentences.
+Then, multiple algorithms of distance calculation between the difference of strings were applied to the whole sentences.
 These elements were then added to the data used in the Pycaret model, and we notice an increase in accuracy.
 The cognates are, therefore, helpful.
 However, based on the results of aicrowd, we are still far from the performance of CamemBERT.

 ```Python
 Model                           Accuracy   AUC      Recall    Prec.
 TT(Sec)